(Photo Credit: WAFA)

 The Wadi Hilweh Information Center said that the largest number of arrests took place in the occupied city of Jerusalem each month, followed by Hebron, Bethlehem and Jenin.

-More than 600 Palestinian political prisoners suffer acute illness inside the Israeli occupation prison system and are at risk of dying, according to a statement released by Human Rights lawyer Abdel Nasser Farwana on 10 September.
+Over 600 Palestinian political prisoners suffer acute illness inside the Israeli occupations and are at risk of dying, according to a statement released by human rights lawyer Abdel Nasser Farwana on 10 September.

-One such case is that of Nasser Abu Hamid, who is dying inside prison from cancer without receiving the proper care.
+One such case is that of Nasser Abu Hamid, who is dying inside prison from cancer and is not receiving the care he needs.

-In recent weeks, Palestinian prisoners launched protests of disobedience inside Israeli prisons, as well as a large hunger strike to raise awareness of their plight and an increase in repressive measures by Tell Aviv to drown any form of resistance.
+In recent weeks, Palestinian prisoners have launched protests of disobedience inside Israeli prisons, as well as a large hunger strike to raise awareness of their plight, and of the increase in repressive measures by Tel Aviv to drown out any form of resistance.

-Human Rights groups estimate that Israel has imprisoned over 1 million Palestinians since 1967, including women and children.
+Human Rights groups estimate that Israel has imprisoned over one million Palestinians since 1967, including women and children.

 Some are held indefinitely without a trial due to repressive laws that enable a police state based on ethnicity.